 Learn more about DWI and what cases in both New York and New Jersey entail.
 It can be difficult to understand the intricacies of legal cases in any state, but The Gallucci Law Firm will diligently protect your rights.

 DWI Attorney in New York and New Jersey

-New York has imposed strict laws regarding drunk driving, and if convicted of a DWI, it can be a stressful and intricate matter.
+New York has imposed strict laws regarding drunk driving, and being convicted of a DWI can be a confusing and complicated time.
 Mario Gallucci is a devoted criminal defense attorney at The Gallucci Law Firm, who realizes how stressful criminal cases can be.
-He has won some of the most important and most difficult cases in New York, New Jersey, and Federal Courts.
-With his expertise and knowledge of criminal defense, Mario can protect your rights and help get you justice.
-Contact The Gallucci Law Firm today for legal advice concerning your criminal case.
+He has won some of the most difficult and high-profile cases in New York, New Jersey, and the Federal Courts, bringing over 30 years of experience to every case he oversees.
+With his expertise and knowledge of criminal defense, Mario will work to protect your rights and help get you justice.
+Contact The Gallucci Law Firm today to schedule a consultation and to meet your new legal advocate.